 Community Scholars Associates work with the Community Scholars Program, which provides academic support to exceptional undergraduate students from communities that have been historically underrepresented in US higher education.
 Many of these students hail from working-class, immigrant and/or minority populations, and many are the first in their families to attend college.
 The Community Scholars Associates work for the program over both summers and all four semesters.

-Associates begin the July preceding their first year during the four-week “summer bridge” phase of the program.
+Associates begin the July preceding their first and second year during the four-week “summer bridge” phase of the program.
 The average workload for the summer (which includes teaching support in writing seminars, as well as a good deal of individual tutoring of first-year undergraduates) is 20 hours per week.

 In both the summer and fall semesters, each Associate is paired with an instructor of a Writing & Culture Seminar.
 In the fall, Associates work an average of 10 hours per week, helping to prepare for class, attending and at times teaching class, helping with the assessment of student writing, and lending individual tutoring support to assigned students.
 In the spring semester, they do not assist a professor in class but continue an average of 10 hours per week of individualized tutoring with undergraduate students in the program.
 Students selected as Community Scholars Associates are also required to enroll in Approaches to Teaching Writing in the fall term of their first year.